i'm glad you came upon my website in these vast interwebs.

 i’ve lived in six cities, five countries, and four continents. i'm a first generation immigrant from a family of refugees. i’m deeply disturbed by the idea that when society fails to tell a story, it implies that it is unworthy of being told. working to build understanding/empathy thru story is my form of resistance.

-i am particularly interested in stories of (in)justice, death and dying, music, the prison system, identity, and place.
+i am particularly interested in stories of (in)justice, death and dying, music, education, mental health, the prison system, identity, and place.

 aside from storytelling in all its forms, i’m wild about performance poetry, hiking, music, lakes (especially the Great kind), and furious dancing

 | firstname.lastname@example.org | @abby_madan |